 Failing your driving test sucks.
-You know it, I know it, your granny who you shouldn't have even told you were taking your test (and who now has to put the Congratulations! card back in the drawer) knows it.
+You know it, I know it, your granny you told in secret that you were taking your test (and who now has to put the Congratulations! card back in the drawer) knows it.

 But you can make it suck less.
 If you and your instructor feel confident that you've done enough work to take another shot, this is what you do.